California HVAC license: Everything you need to know

 A California HVAC license is required for professionals wanting to work in the state as HVAC contractors.
 The industry is regulated by the Contractors State License Board.
 The CSLB is charged with licensing HVAC technicians.

-The HVAC trades are referred as C20 - Warm-Air Heating, Ventilating and Air-Conditioning Contractor.
-To secure your California HVAC license, you must possess at least four years of journeyman level experience or attend a HVAC educational program along with on-the-job training.
+The HVAC trades are referred to as C20 – Warm-Air Heating, Ventilating and Air-Conditioning Contractor.
+To secure your California HVAC license, you must possess at least four years of journeyman-level experience or attend an HVAC educational program along with on-the-job training.

 Two other HVAC certifications commonly pursued by technicians include:

-North American Technical Excellence can mean finding better paying jobs or earning a salary increase from a current employer.
+Earning certification from North American Technical Excellence can mean finding better-paying jobs or earning a salary increase from a current employer.
 NATE certification requires passing tests about the operation of certain HVAC equipment and other hands-on industry knowledge.

 The benefits of earning a California HVAC license include the ability to start your own business and earn better pay.
 Salaries for California HVAC technicians vary based on the companies and location.
 On average, salaries range from $39,420 to $70,023.

 As an apprentice technician, you pay fees to contractors for the training they provide.
 You’ll also pay for your own tools.
-The license fee if $180.
+The license fee is $180.

 The costs associated with school tuition vary.
 Affordable programs cost about $500 for tuition, while the most expensive schools charge $30,000.
 Please check with the school for specific pricing information.